Reviews of Do Androids Dream of Electric Sheep? (1968) and related work

 - Food is scarce.
 Androids eat.

 No matter whose perspective you adopt, this is internally contradictory.
-Even taking Wallace’s insanity as a given, it is not in his interest to continue serial production of biological androids on Earth.
-Given what we know, he should be working on fertility off-world, where it is less likely to be discovered, and then he should poison the Earth through his food production facilities and induce Kessler syndrome to prevent an effective revolt by the species he is replacing, or whatever his long-term goal is.
+Given what we know, Wallace should be working on fertility off-world, where it is less likely to be discovered, and he should succeed.
+Then he should poison the Earth through his food production facilities and induce Kessler syndrome to prevent an effective revolt by the species he is replacing, or whatever his long-term goal is.

 A plausible solution would be for Wallace’s competitors to make robots that cannot disguise themselves as human, are more energy-efficient than human flesh, less generally capable, and can be mass-produced more easily than the androids.
 These would naturally beat the androids on the open market, given the bias against androids.
 Detente.
 Everybody wins.
 Even Wallace’s plan would seem more likely to succeed in this situation once tensions are defused.
-Mechanical robots would not undermine the interesting existential themes of the film as art: there would still be Joi, the commodity Alexa-/Siri-/Echo-like assistant naming its owner/boyfriend after itself.
+Mechanical robots would not undermine the interesting existential themes of the film as art: there would still be Joi, the commodity Alexa-/Siri-/Echo-like assistant naming its owner/boyfriend generically after itself.
+She was configured to boost his ego, and like an android or a human, she can’t or won’t escape that terminal goal, which acts like a nisus.

 The pregnancy idea was possibly taken from Blade Runner 3: Replicant Night (1996), one of the widely disliked sequel novels.
 It might as well have come from Battlestar Galactica (2003) or straight from the Bible.
 It’s a poor choice, having no upshot, but the Biblical aspect to it is uncommonly elegant.
 Rachael takes on the aspect of her Biblical namesake, in addition to her name meaning “ewe”.
 Sebastian’s likewise Biblical Methuselah syndrome has its counterpart here in Ana Stelline’s Galatian syndrome, a more ambiguous allusion.

 In “Galatians” (ca. 55 CE), the Christian apostle Paul talks about having been ill, but there is little symbolic correspondence in that.
 There is some correspondence in the idea of Christian replicants, false members of the cult mentioned in verse 2:4, but this is just a brief aside.
 Rather, in verse 3:23 per the NIV translation, “Before the coming of this faith, we were held in custody under the law, locked up until the faith that was to come would be revealed.”
-This, not Paul’s illness as such, maps onto Stelline’s imprisonment and positions K as Jesus dying right outside the building, with Deckard as Paul bringing the gospel.
+This, not Paul’s illness as such, maps onto Stelline’s imprisonment.
+It positions K, not Stelline, as Jesus dying right outside the building, with Deckard as Paul bringing the gospel.

 Broadly, Paul tries to reconcile Jewish law with the new sect and other non-Jews.
 Verse 3:28 of the letter thus reads “There is neither Jew nor Gentile, neither slave nor free,” etc. Paul also quotes Leviticus, saying “Love your neighbor as yourself” with the implication that the meaning of this phrase is broader than it was in the tribal Iron Age.
 By extension this would map onto natural and artificial people trying to live together.
 In this interpretation the social tension, or Joshi’s wall of kinds, is itself the metaphorical Galatian disease.

 Continuing, verses 5:22–23 read: “But the fruit of the Spirit is love [Luv], joy [Joi], peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.”
 In the letter, this is just contrasted against the inherent loathsomeness of the body in Paul’s warped imagination, but it might map onto an android’s freedom to seek out its own happiness.
 However, it corresponds also to Wallace’s deceitful marketing in “2036: Nexus Dawn” (2017).
-Tellingly, it would not map onto a more sensible scenario with realistic, unintelligent robots.
+Tellingly, it would not map onto a more sensible robot scenario.

 These possible maps are unenlightening.
-It may have been the more superficial correspondence of 4:15-16 that the writers were thinking of: “I can testify that, if you could have done so, you would have torn out your eyes and given them to me.
+The Christian material is not strictly decorative, but it is not the key to the plot, just a prompt to get the viewer thinking.
+Consider the early Christian icon of a fish that repeats itself across the front of the slave trader’s desk; that doesn’t mean the slave trader is Christian or aligned with the movement.
+It may have been the more superficial correspondence of 4:15-16 that the writers were thinking of when they named Galatian syndrome: “I can testify that, if you could have done so, you would have torn out your eyes and given them to me.
 Have I now become your enemy by telling you the truth?”
-The reference to Nabokov’s Pale Fire (1962) in book form and in K’s baseline test is likewise too vague to be useful.
+The reference to Nabokov’s Pale Fire (1962) in book form and in K’s test is likewise too vague to be useful.
 Is it K for Kinbote putting himself at the center of someone else’s story, as the makers of this sequel do?
 The more peripheral allusion to Kafka is all right for Dick.
 I assume the name “KD” pulls triple duty alluding to Philip K. Dick himself.
 Alissa Wilkinson points out, in her review for Vox, that the musical cue of Joi’s emanator is part of the child Peter’s theme from Prokofiev’s Peter and the Wolf, readable as subversive against the Soviet regime, hence any regime, yet it is a Wallace product.

 These learned allusions being alternately trite and blurry, Villeneuve is about as mainstream as Scott.
 His dystopia is a good deal cleaner than Visitor of a Museum (1989) and I dislike the injection of superhero action, especially K choosing to jump through a wall.
 Wallace’s matching supervillainy reminds me of Unbreakable (2000); the movie would have been far better with Sean Young reprising her role instead of equally eccentric Jared Leto hamming it up as a walking plot hole.
 Luv’s crying would have been a lot more interesting without the gloating and the cruelty.
 Her exclamation of “I’m the best!” makes her sound like a seven-year-old, which I suppose is the point.